 This National park lies in the South western of Uganda.
 It harbors a various number of Mountain Gorillas roughly half of the world’s remaining population.
 It has other species like the Chimpanzees, baboons, elephants and antelopes.
 Birders still encounter at least 350 bird species.
 Concerning cultures in Bwindi there is an opportunity to discover the local Bakiga and Batwa pygmy cultures through performances and village walks an amazing experience.

-Queen Elizabeth National Park: This park is located in the south western part of Uganda approximately 400 km from Kampala; it is separated by the Kazinga channel which connects Lakes George and Albert, it derived its name from the Queen of England, “Elizabeth”.
+This park is located in the south western part of Uganda approximately 400 km from Kampala; it is separated by the Kazinga channel which connects Lakes George and Albert, it derived its name from Elizabeth II, Queen of the United Kingdom.
 It is endowed with various numbers of wildlife and the beautiful landscape, while in this park a various number of activities can be done such as Game drives giving you opportunity to see animals like elephants, buffaloes, antelopes, warthogs, leopards, and different bird species, crocodiles, hippos, especially while on a boat cruise on the kazinga channel.